-- Cook over medium heat for 10-15 minutes, until the sugar dissolves and the fruit softens, letting out all the juices and the liquid turns to deep purple-red.
+- Cook over medium-high heat for about 10 minutes, stirring often, until the sugar dissolves and the fruit softens.
+Pour into the baking dish.

-- Sprinkle over the fruit, place baking dish on a baking tray and bake in the center of the oven for about 30 minutes, until the fruit is bubbling and the topping is golden brown and crispy.
+- Bake:Place baking dish on a baking sheet and bake in the center of the oven for about 30-40 minutes, until the fruit is bubbling and the top is golden brown and crispy.

 - Remove from oven and allow to cool slightly.
 Serve warm in bowls with a scoop of ice cream on top.
 Store leftover crisp covered in the refrigerator for up to 3 days.